thayol/osu-optimizer-php/README.md

 # osu! optimizer (PHP)

-**Current version: Version 0.1**
+**Current version: Version 0.1a**

-[round boi](https://osu.ppy.sh/users/7357064) has seen most of my works and it was his idea to combine them together before I start writing another one from scratch.
+[round boi][round-boi-osu] has seen most of my works and it was his idea to combine them together before I start writing another one from scratch.

-> "Swiss Army Knife style osu! library manager" -- [round boi](https://osu.ppy.sh/users/7357064)
+> "Swiss Army Knife style osu! library manager" -- [round boi][round-boi-osu]

 ## What's this?